viveknigam3003/shatranj/README.md

 ![Languages](https://img.shields.io/github/languages/count/viveknigam3003/shatranj) ![Top Language](https://img.shields.io/github/languages/top/viveknigam3003/shatranj) ![File Count](https://img.shields.io/github/directory-file-count/viveknigam3003/shatranj) ![Repo Size](https://img.shields.io/github/repo-size/viveknigam3003/shatranj) ![Lines of Code](https://img.shields.io/tokei/lines/github/viveknigam3003/shatranj) ![Issues](https://img.shields.io/github/issues/viveknigam3003/shatranj) ![License](https://img.shields.io/github/license/viveknigam3003/shatranj) ![Activity](https://img.shields.io/github/commit-activity/m/viveknigam3003/shatranj) ![Last Commit](https://img.shields.io/github/last-commit/viveknigam3003/shatranj) ![Maintained](https://img.shields.io/maintenance/yes/2021)

 ## Background
+During the lockdown in light of the pandemic, we all witnessed a sharp increase in the popularity of chess.
+As most sporting action shut down because of the lockdown, chess found new life online with several tournaments taking place.
+In an interview to PTI, the 51-year-old maestro Viswanathan Anand touched upon a variety of subjects, including the immense popularity of chess-based Netflix drama 'The Queen's Gambit, his new role of a mentor to youngsters and an upcoming biopic on his remarkable career and life.

+'The Queen's Gambit', a drama on the life of an orphaned chess prodigy who rises to the top while struggling with drugs and alcohol, has made chess appealing to a younger generation with online searches for the sport and its practitioners hitting a new high.

+Reputed chess website chess.com declared that it's subscriber base shot up significantly after the series's release.
+With Samay Raina, the organizer of Comedians On Board and an avid Chess Enthusiast onboard BUIDL IT, we decided to try our hands over the ancient game of Shatranj with new Asharfi, cryptocurrency, which just like Chess boomed in Indian households this year.

 ## About Shatranj
+we know that Chess games are widely popular today.
+Shatranj increases the incentive and the stake to play this classic ancient game with Web3 tokens we call Asharfi (ancient coins in India) $ASHF.
+Both players of the game that connect unsing our special matchmaking algorithm agree on a bid amount and the winner of the game takes all the $ASHF (game token) in the prize pool.

 ## Technology Stack
+### Frontend
+1. React.js
+2. Next.js
+3. Chess.js
+4. Chakra UI
+5. TypeScript

+### Backend
+1. Python
+2. Fast API
+3. PostgreSQL
+4. Socket.IO
+5. AWS EC2

+### Web3
+1. Ethers
+2. Truffle
+3. Solidity
+4. Metamask
+5. Web3 Token
+6. Ganache-CLI (For Testing Purposes)
+7. Polygon Network
+8. ASHF - ERC20 Token Deployed on Polygon Network
+9. Open Zeppelin for ERC20 Contract

 ## Implementation and Deployment